GW-HIVE/biomuta-old/README.md

+# Updated requirements

+## Setting config parameters
+After cloning this repo, you will need to set the parameters given in pipline/config.json.
+Change the

+# Deprecated documentation
-# Requirements
+## Requirements
 The following must be available on your server:

 * Node.js and npm
 * docker

-## Setting config parameters
+### Setting config parameters
-After cloning this repo, you will need to set the paramters given in conf/config.json.
+After cloning this repo, you will need to set the parameters given in cof/config.json.
 The "server" paramater can be "tst" or "prd" for test or production server respectively.
 The "app_port" is the port in the host that should map to docker container for the app.

-## Creating and starting docker container for the APP
+### Creating and starting docker container for the APP

 From the "app" subdirectory, run the python script given to build and start container:
   ```